lilys012/lilys012.github.io/index.md

 Hello!
 I am a senior student at Seoul National University.

-My research focuses on NLP with the goal of designing AI technologies that enhance human-human and human-AI communication.
+My research focuses on NLP with the goal of designing technologies that enhance human-human and human-AI communication.
 Current areas of interest include:

 <ul style="margin-bottom:14px;padding-left:20px;">
   <li><b>Knowledgeable LMs</b>: Developing language models that effectively represent and utilize world knowledge.</li>